Canada–Ukraine relations: Response to the Russo-Ukrainian War

-On 23 February Canada announced first round of new economic sanctions on Russia over Ukraine crisis.
+On 23 February Canada announced first round of new economic sanctions on Russia over its build-up to its invasion of Ukraine.
 The United States, the European Union, Germany and Britain also announced financial punishments of Russia.
 Trudeau said his government "will ban Canadians from all financial dealings with the so-called" DPR and LPR.
 He was also to "ban Canadians from engaging in purchases of Russian sovereign debt."
 Trudeau promised to "sanction members of the Russian parliament who voted for the decision to recognize Donetsk and Luhansk as independent."

 On 24 February Russia invaded Ukraine.

 On 27 February Omar Alghabra ordered Transport Canada to close Canadian airspace to Russian owned aircraft.
 The next day there was some confusion over "humanitarian" flights by Russian aircraft.
 On 3 March Freeland sanctioned Russian companies Rosneft and Gazprom.
 Canada had already banned Russian vessels from its waters.

-On 5 March Freeland imposed additional sanctions, for example it removed Russia and Belarus from "most-favored nation status", which automatically places a mandatory 35% tariff on all imports from the two countries.
+On 5 March Freeland removed Russia and Belarus from "most-favored nation status", which automatically places a mandatory 35% tariff on all imports from the two countries.

 On 6 March Transport Canada fined the owners of a plane that was chartered by Russians.
 Russians can still travel as passengers.

-On 7 March the Canadians imposed sanctions on 10 Russian individuals in connection with the invasion of Ukraine.

-On 12 March Transport Canada grounded a Volga Dnepr An-124 Russian airliner it had contracted, as it intended to enforce a Notice to Airmen it had drafted especially for the occasion.
+On 7 March Canada imposed sanctions on 10 Russian individuals in connection with the invasion of Ukraine.
+On 12 March Transport Canada grounded a Volga Dnepr An-124 Russian airliner it had contracted, as it intended to enforce a Notice to Airmen drafted for the occasion.
 The regulator said it "will not hesitate to take further enforcement action should additional incidents of non-compliance with the regulations and restrictions be found."
 On 15 March 15 more Russian officials were sanctioned.
 More than 900 "individuals and entities" had been targeted by then.
 The Russians responded on 15 March and targeted 313 Canadian individuals.
 On 18 March a report documented the Russian seizure of Canadian (and other) flagged aircraft.